-- As a result, if you are regularly updating new, interesting content, your target audience are much more likely to return to your page again.
+As a result, if you are regularly updating new, interesting content, your target audience are much more likely to return to your page again.
 You should share your blog on your social media accounts – whether that be Facebook, Twitter, etc. – which has the benefit of feeding your social stream, as well as generating more traffic to your website.
-It has been found that businesses – and indeed business schools - who blog, receive 93% more traffic to their websites.
+If you are serious about increasing your organic reach and traffic, which you should be, blogging is a must.
+Give people highly quality content to link to and watch as the inbound links start adding up.
+In fact, it has been found that businesses – and indeed business schools - who blog, receive 93% more traffic to their websites.

-- If you are creating engaging content, it offers the opportunity to be seen as a ‘thought leader’ in your industry, especially if you are outlining new research and trends in the business sector.
-This will help to establish your school and faculty as experts with clout which will set you apart from other business schools.
+One of the biggest barriers to success can be a lack of industry credibility.
+Older, more established competitors typically have an advantage because they are known in the industry and their expertise has been proven.
+However, for newer business schools, blogging can help to remove this barrier and give your school the credibility it needs to compete to be the best.
+If you are creating engaging content, this offers the opportunity to be seen as a ‘thought leader’ in your industry, especially if you are outlining new research and trends in the business sector.
+This will help to establish your school and faculty as experts with clout once again setting you apart from your competitors.

 Thirty years ago, the conversation between businesses and their customers was rather one-sided, with businesses dominating the conversation.
 Luckily a lot has changed since then.
 The introduction of the internet, and then social media, has led to a massive shift in customer expectations.
 Now people expect to be able to interact directly with businesses, often in real-time.